Evangelical Lutheran Church in Tanzania: Organization

 The seat of the church is in Arusha.
 It is financed mainly from collections and donations as well as through project grants from churches in the Global North.

-The ELCT is led by a presiding bishop, or “Mkuu", who is elected to serve four year terms, and 24 bishops who preside over their local dioceses.
-The presiding bishop is elected for a four-year term from amongst the nishops of the dioceses.
-The ELCT's current presiding pishop is Fredrick Onael Shoo.
+The ELCT is led by a presiding bishop, or "Mkuu", who is elected to serve four year terms, and 24 bishops who preside over their local dioceses.
+The presiding bishop is elected for a four-year term from amongst the bishops of the dioceses.
+The ELCT's current presiding bishop is Alex Malasusa.

 Presiding bishops

-Clergy and Church Body
+Clergy and church body

 The ELCT employs 1360 ordained pastors (28 of them overseas), 3000 lay evangelists, and 300 community officers to aid the work of the church (2014 figures).
 Women are not ordained in all ELCT dioceses; however, as of 1990, the national church does ordain women.
 Ordination of women is a sensitive topic in the ELCT and the church is largely split.
 Currently, local dioceses make their own decision on whether to ordain women or not.

 The ELCT is one of the fastest growing churches in the world, with an annual growth in baptized members of around 8%.

-Social Services
+Social services

 Social service programming is central to the mission of the ELCT.
 The social services offered by the Evangelical Lutheran Church in Tanzania include the following departments: